GNU Privacy Guard: Vulnerabilities

 The OpenPGP standard specifies several methods of digitally signing messages.
 In 2003, due to an error in a change to GnuPG intended to make one of those methods more efficient, a security vulnerability was introduced.
 It affected only one method of digitally signing messages, only for some releases of GnuPG (1.0.2 through 1.2.3), and there were fewer than 1000 such keys listed on the key servers.
 Most people did not use this method, and were in any case discouraged from doing so, so the damage caused (if any, since none has been publicly reported) would appear to have been minimal.
 Support for this method has been removed from GnuPG versions released after this discovery (1.2.4 and later).

 Two further vulnerabilities were discovered in early 2006; the first being that scripted uses of GnuPG for signature verification may result in false positives, the second that non-MIME messages were vulnerable to the injection of data which while not covered by the digital signature, would be reported as being part of the signed message.
 In both cases updated versions of GnuPG were made available at the time of the announcement.

 In June 2017, a vulnerability (CVE-2017-7526) was discovered within Libgcrypt by Bernstein, Breitner and others: a library used by GnuPG, which enabled a full key recovery for RSA-1024 and about more than 1/8 of RSA-2048 keys.
 This side-channel attack exploits the fact that Libgcrypt used a sliding windows method for exponentiation which leads to the leakage of exponent bits and to full key recovery.
 Again, an updated version of GnuPG was made available at the time of the announcement.

 Around June 2018, the SigSpoof attacks were announced.
 These allowed an attacker to convincingly spoof digital signatures.

 In January 2021, Libgcrypt 1.9.0 was released, which was found to contain a severe bug that was simple to exploit.
 A fix was released 10 days later in Libgcrypt 1.9.1.

+In December 2025, at Chaos Communication Congress, Lexi Groves (aka 49016) and Liam Wachter presented a series of vulnerabilities in GnuPG, ranging from remote code execution to unauthorized subkey addition.
+The team reported those bugs to the GnuPG issue tracker, with some of them getting fixed and others still remaining unresolved.

+Divergence from OpenPGP standard

+In November 2023, the LibrePGP standard was released.
+This was in response to changes made to the OpenPGP standard that were perceived by the GnuPG team to be unfounded.
+The GnuPG project no longer aims to comply with the OpenPGP standard, instead opting to comply with their own LibrePGP standard, which is meant to be based on the OpenPGP standard as it existed in November 2007.